Harley Crankcase Lapping Tool and Usage

 Lapping the main bearing race assures precise alignment of flywheel shafts, allowing maximum power and engine life.

 The tool required for this service is called a Crankcase Main Bearing Lap, also referred to as a Pinion Shaft Bearing Lap Tool.
-This article covers tool usage, as well as it's several main parts.
+This article covers tool usage, as well as it's main parts.

-Before Harley discontinued this tool, it was sold at H-D dealerships as part # 96710-40.
+Before the Motor Company discontinued this tool, it was sold at dealerships as part # 96710-40.
 It covered Big-Twins 1955-1998 and Ironhead Sportsters 1957-1976.
 Also fit on Harley Flathead UL models 1937 through 1948.

 The Harley-branded tool was actually made by Kent-Moore, which they no longer make.
 Fortunately, they are still available in the aftermarket (more on that below).